Colonial Parkway murders: Annamaria Phelps and Daniel Lauer

 On September 5, 1989, Annamaria Phelps (18) and her boyfriend's brother, Daniel Lauer (21), vanished en route to Virginia Beach.
-Lauer's car, a gold 1972 Chevrolet Nova, was later found abandoned at the Interstate 64 rest stop in New Kent County.
+Lauer's vehicle, a gold 1972 Chevrolet Nova, was later found abandoned at the westbound Interstate 64 rest stop in New Kent County.
 It is unclear whether Phelps and Lauer were killed at the rest stop or elsewhere.
 Both the driver and passenger side doors were unlocked, and the keys still in the ignition.
 Police found dirt and grass stains on the vehicle's underside, suggesting the car had recently been driven through the woods.
-Phelps' purse was found inside the car, so again robbery was ruled out as a motive.
+Phelps' purse was found inside the car, so robbery was again ruled out as a motive.